kadikraman/offline-first-mobile-example/README.md

-# Example app for my talk "Going Offline-First in React Native with GraphQL"
+# Example app

+For my talk "Going Offline-First in React Native with GraphQL".

 This includes a React Native mobile app and a demo server with some in-memory data